How to Worship Apollo: Everything You Need to Know

 Some epithets come from cultic practice and others emerge from the poetic tradition.

-Btw when ‘cult’ is used in a historical sense, it means a system of religious veneration or devotion towards a divine figure.
+When ‘cult’ is used in a historical sense, it means a system of religious veneration towards a divine figure.

 Not ‘cult’ in the modern Netflix documentary sense.